 Most people tend to visit Kotor on a day trip from Dubrvovnik, which is fine if you’re pushed for time.
 If you have a few extra days, it’s worth a couple of nights stay, in our opinion, so you can fit in a couple of our favorite tours there…

 We recently had the chance to test out a couple of tours offered in stunning Kotor, Montenegro by our new partner there while staying in Kotor for a few days for a research trip.
-We will soon be adding a few more accommodation options in Kotor too as a result.
+We have added a few more accommodation options in Kotor too as a result.
 Here’s how to fill a day in Kotor:

 Both these tours are available daily throughout the summer season.
 If you’re staying at least one night in Kotor then we suggest both, as you’ll see plenty of the Bay of Kotor itself on the Mussels tour then enjoy the stunning views of the city from above.
 If your time in Kotor is limited to a day trip from Dubrovnik then the Mussels tour would be our suggestion, especially as it also includes a tasty lunch!

 Planning a trip to Kotor?
 We’d love to put together a Kotor travel package just for you.
 Get in touch to find out more!